qinhanlei/AlgoFun/README.md

-## Algorithms for fun
+# Algorithms for fun

 ## Introduction
-Algorithm is fascinating.
-Try implement it just for fun.
+Algorithms is fascinating, try implement it just for fun.
 Keep it simple and stupid, but not simpler.

-Almost all file can run by itself, use gcc/g++ command or other IDEs.
+Almost all file can run by itself.

 ## Subjects
-### 0. Data Structure
+### Data Structure
 * Dance link
 * Disjoint Set
 * Tree